Liechtenstein Crypto Tax 3

 VAT and other taxes

-Table with the main tax rates in Liechtenstein
+Table of key tax rates in Liechtenstein

 Type of tax Tax rate